This page documents the overall process and tasks of releasing a Nextcloud app to the public, as well as preparation and follow-up tasks.

 Don’t publish the pre-releases as nightly version on the app store or Nextcloud installations won’t be able to update.
-Releasing with the suffix is sufficient to mark the release as not production ready and instances are still able to update to it.
+Releasing with any (alpha-numeric) suffix is sufficient to mark the release as not production ready and instances are still able to update to it.

 From an abstract point of view the main part of doing a release is transforming the source code into an installable software component.